Natural Convection Heat Transfer from an Isothermal Plate: Self-Obstruction of Vertical and Downward-Facing Plates

-\section{Self-obstruction of vertical and downward-facing plates}
+\section{Self-Obstruction of Vertical and Downward-Facing Plates}

-Defined in formula~\eqref{variable-groups}, the Prandtl number~($\Pra$) is the ratio of momentum diffusivity to thermal diffusivity of a fluid.
+Defined in formula~\eqref{eqn:variable-groups}, the Prandtl number~($\Pra$) is the momentum diffusivity per thermal diffusivity ratio of a fluid.
 Heat transfer from plates to fluids with small $\Pra$ is primarily conduction.
-Temperature changes in fluids with large~$\Pra$ cause changes in density which induce fluid flow. $\Nuolq$ and $\Nuol_R$ upper bound formulas~\eqref{vertical<} and~\eqref{down<} are asymptotic for large~$\Pra$.
+Temperature changes in fluids with large~$\Pra$ cause changes in density which induce fluid flow that transports heat.
+The~$\Nuolq$ and $\Nuol_R$ upper-bound formulas~\eqref{eqn:vertical<} and~\eqref{eqn:down<} are asymptotic for large~$\Pra$.

 Other than as a factor of~$\Ra$, $\Pra$ does not affect upward-facing heat transfer because the heated fluid flows directly upward, as does conducted heat.
 When heated fluid must take longer paths around self-obstructing vertical and downward-facing plates, its heat transfer potential is reduced.